 The short answer is yes, it does.
 But it doesn’t always guarantee it.
 The relationship between job satisfaction and job performance would appear obvious.
 Yet many organizations still fail to ensure their employees are satisfied.
 Instead, they focus on traditional rules and reinforcements that ensure “success.”
 Workplace structure is not bad, but when it doesn’t encourage workplace happiness and individual employee satisfaction, much sought-after success rarely appears.

 What Makes Employees Happy?

 As any business knows, giving regular raises is an expensive way to retain employees.
-That’s not to say, of course, that salary increases aren’t often warranted.
+That’s not to say, of course, those salary increases aren’t often warranted.
 But while money can put a smile on any employee’s face, it’s not the only way to keep them satisfied.
 Things like prioritizing a work-life balance, making employees a part of the big picture, being transparent and honest, encouraging open communication, and creating a career pathway are all good ways to promote a positive workplace attitude.

 How Do You Ensure Employee Satisfaction?

 Before you can improve employee engagement and satisfaction, you need to know what to improve and then develop the right programs and practices.
 The simplest way to find out what will satisfy your employees is to ask them.
 Still, these six factors consistently appear in employee satisfaction surveys.